Ranjanirr/Biodiversity-National-Parks/README.md

 - -species info contains other information like common name, species family and conservation status
 - `README.md` - This file with instructions on how to view the notebook properly.

+## Main Insights

+From the pie charts - The second pie chart (species type count by endangerment level) has a larger ratio of endangered/threatened species than the first pie chart (total observation count categorised by endangerment level).
+There are many types of endangered/threatened species observed in all the parks, but fewer quantities observed for them.

+From bar chart - The proportions of rare species to total species is the same for all national parks, meaning that there are no parks that need more attention than others

+From the family pie chart - Birds and mammals comprise the most ENDANGERED observations, conservation strategies for these families need to be looked at carefully